MrZablah/SyncPosterProcess/README.md

 - [Stupifier Script provided in Discord](https://discord.com/channels/492590071455940612/1124032073557086258/1126226814629576858)
 This is script will sync a directory with a Google Drive folder.
 - [Drazzilb08 User Scripts](https://github.com/Drazzilb08/userScripts)
-This script will fix naming of the images base on the naming you have on arr apps.
+This script will fix naming of the image based on the naming you have on arr apps.
 - [MM2k-BORDER-REPLACER](https://github.com/listentofaze/mm2k-border-replacer/tree/main)
-This script will replace or removed the borders of the images.
+This script will replace or remove the borders of the images.

 # How to use it?

-The recommend use of the script is to use the docker container provided in the [Docker Hub](https://hub.docker.com/r/mrzablah/spp) or [GHCR](https://github.com/MrZablah/SyncPosterProcess/pkgs/container/spp) and configure it as explain below, but you can also use the script directly.
+The recommended use of the script is to use the docker container provided in the [Docker Hub](https://hub.docker.com/r/mrzablah/spp) or [GHCR](https://github.com/MrZablah/SyncPosterProcess/pkgs/container/spp) and configure it as explained below, but you can also use the script directly.

 # Docker
-They are several ways to run the docker container, but the recommend way is to use the following command:
+There are several ways to run the docker container, but the recommended way is to use the following command:
 ```bash
 docker run -d \
     --name spp \